 John StantonChief Executive Officer, Communications Alliance

-From 2006-2009, he was Chief Executive Officer of ASX and NZX-listed telecommunications carrier, People Telecom.
+From 2006-2009 John was Chief Executive Officer of ASX and NZX-listed telecommunications carrier, People Telecom.
 Under his leadership, People Telecom became profitable and was recognised as Australia’s Best Regional Service Provider in the Australian Telecom Awards 2007.
 In early 2009 the Company was sold to M2 Telecommunications.

-John joined Telstra in 1992 as a result of the merger with OTC where he was Manager of Public Affairs.
-From 1992-1999, he held a number of roles with Telstra including Managing Director of Payphones and Card Services.
-From 1996-1997 he was also Chairman of the Intelsat Board.
+Mr Stanton joined Telstra in 1992 following the merger with OTC, where he was Manager of Public Affairs.
+From 1992-1999 Mr Stanton held a number of roles with Telstra, including Managing Director of Payphones and Card Services and General Manager, Americas & Satellite Arrangements.
+From 1996-1997 he was Chairman of the Intelsat Board.